Weak gravitational lensing by Kerr-MOG Black Hole and Gauss-Bonnet theorem: Abstract

 \section{Abstract}

-The deflection angle of Kerr-MOG black holes for different values of the parameter in modified gravity (MOG) is studied.
-To do so, we use the Gauss-Bonnet theorem, first studied by Gibbons and Werner and then extended by Ono, Ishihara and Asada, who use a generalized optical metric where the deflection of light for an observer and source at finite distance.
+The deflection angle of Kerr-MOG black holes is studied for different values of the parameter in modified gravity (MOG).
+To this end, we employ the Gauss-Bonnet theorem, which was first studied by Gibbons and Werner and then extended by Ono, Ishihara and Asada, who use a generalized optical metric where the deflection of light for an observer and source at finite distance.
 By using this method, we study the weak gravitational lensing by Kerr-MOG black hole.
-These studies show that deflection angle significantly greater than that of Kerr with the increasing the parameter of MOG $\alpha$, that provides a possible difference in lensing experiments.
+Our computations show that with an increase in the MOG parameter ($\alpha$), the deflection angle becomes significantly larger than that of Kerr black hole.
+The results obtained show that MOG effect could be taken into account in the gravitational lensing experiments.

 \keywords{ Light deflection, Gauss-Bonnet theorem, Gravitational lensing, Black hole}